Tennessee has so much to offer it is hard to narrow your trip down! But we have picked our favorite stops to help you plan your Tennessee Road Trip!

 Have dinner at the Smokey Mountain Brewery you can have one of their local brews and get dinner for a really reasonable price.

-Day 6 Gatlinburg – Visit the Smoky Mountains
+Day 6 Gatlinburg – Visit the Great Smoky Mountains National Park

 Sugarlands Visitor Center and Trail